Bond Program 2015

 - Bell Boulevard Redevelopment Project Phase One.
 The Bell Boulevard (US 183) Realignment Project will return the current Bell Boulevard (U.S. Highway (U.S.) 183) roadway east onto the full extent of Old Highway 183, from Cypress Creek Road to Cedar Park Drive in Cedar Park.
 Currently, Old Highway 183 is a two-lane roadway parallel to Bell Boulevard (U.S. 183), running generally north and south.
 Bell Boulevard will be realigned and relocated to the Old Highway 183 alignment and reconstructed to a four-lane divided roadway that includes a raised median with turn lanes at intersections and driveways

-- The Texas Department of Transportation (TxDOT) marked the project substantially complete and released this portion of roadway to the City in December 2021.
-Final paving and project completion is planned in early summer 2022
+- The Texas Department of Transportation (TxDOT) marked the project complete and released this portion of roadway to the City in December 2021

 - New Hope Drive from Ronald Reagan Boulevard to Sam Bass Road - construction expected to begin fall 2022 with estimated completion in spring 2024

 - Anderson Mill Road Phase II.
-Four-lane roadway between Cypress Creek Road and Zeppelin Drive and from Gaspar Bend to RM 1431 - design is approaching completion, but construction has been deferred
+Four-lane roadway between Cypress Creek Road and Zeppelin Drive and from Gaspar Bend to RM 1431 - design is complete, but construction has been deferred

 - County Road 272/Krienke Ranch Road Creek Crossing - completed Spring 2021